dtolnay/rust-quiz/questions/014-trait-autoref.md

 # Hint

-Trait method auto-ref is covered in [this excellent Stack Overflow answer][SO].
+Trait method auto-ref is covered in [this Stack Overflow answer][SO].

 [SO]: https://stackoverflow.com/a/28552082/6086311